-How did South Africa control their second wave without vaccines?
+How did South Africa control their second wave without vaccines, and their third wave with minimal vaccines?
 Keep in mind there were no travel restrictions.
-Most shops, restaurants and businesses remained open.
-The main containment strategy was compulsory masks in public, an evening curfew and restrictions on large gatherings (as well as some controversial restrictions like beach closures and a temporary ban on alcohol sales).
-With this relatively mild lockdown approach, the second wave was brought under control without the help of vaccines and without any travel bans.
-We hope to see the same during the current third wave.
+Most shops and businesses remained open.
+The main containment strategy was compulsory masks in public, an evening curfew and restrictions on large gatherings.
+With this relatively mild lockdown approach, the second and third waves were brought under control without the help of vaccines and without any travel bans.

-Encouragingly, recent sero-prevalence studies by the South African National Blood Service suggest that South Africa is well on its way to natural herd immunity.
+Encouragingly, recent sero-prevalence studies by the South African National Blood Service suggest that the South African population has high levels of natural immunity.

 What about the United Kingdom and United States, Africa's biggest tourism source markets?